jkerivan/eikon/README.md

         Note: The script has backend_takehome-db-1 hard-coded as the container name.
 If your container name differs, ensure you modify the script accordingly.

-If you'd like to restart from scratch you can use:
+If you'd like to restart from scratch you can use the CMD below to take down the container along with its volume to start with fresh DB.

     docker-compose down -v

-to take down the container along with its volume.
+*NOTE*

+    1. Currently for if there is a tie for user most common compound it will take the first in the list.
+This could be  a problem and would need to be understand use case more thoroughly.

+    2.